pandasoli/bambloo/README.md

 ## Installing the Host 🐼

-The extension alone is not enough, it needs a way to talk to Discord.
+The extension alone is not enough, it needs a way to talk to Discord,
-The way we found is having a program (a host) running on your system next to Discord.
+the way we found is having a program (a host) running on your system next to Discord.

 We have a variety of hosts, you can choose the one you feel most comfortable with.
 Hosts differ by connection method, but don't worry about this unless you're a developer,